adpopescu338/easy-text-update/README.md

 When you click "Save" the text is updated in the UI, and the `save` function provided to `TextUpdateProvider` is called with the updated text object.
 In the save function you can handle the saving of the text the way you want.
 Since the text object is a plain javascript object, you can send it to the backend and save it to a database or a file.
+If the update fails, you can call the revert callback provided to your save function as the second parameter.
+This will revert the text to the previous state in the UI.